matejkriz/react-native-today-widget/README.md

 ```
 You could use `$ npm i react-native-today-widget --save` as well, but don't forget to save it in `package.json` dependencies.
 Otherwise RN will not link it.

+> Whenever you change Bundle Identifier (CFBundleIdentifier) for main app, you have to run `./node_modules/.bin/bundle-id` script or reinstall the module (`rm -rf node_modules/react-native-today-widget && yarn`)

 ### Usage

 All you need is to register your component for key `TodayWidgetExtension` in your `index.js`